akashihi/mdg/README.md

 #### Environment preparation

-Start postgresql and create a database, using sql script at `mdg/docs/createdb.sql`
+Start postgresql and create a database owned by some user.
+By default database `mdg` with user `mdg` and password `mdg` is expected.
+You can adjust database credentials in the `application-local.properties` file.

-Download [hunspell dictionaries](https://github.com/elastic/hunspell.git) and put the to the elastic configuration directory, then start elastic.
+Put provided hunspell dictionaries to the elastic configuration directory, then start elastic.
 Configure nginx to serve web ui files and proxy mdg server.
 Sample server configuration is below:

     server {